afhpayne/adm/README.md

-adm is a simple cli-only desktop manager.
+adm is a simple cli-only display manager.

 adm will: